 THE HISTORY AND MISSION OF THE FISHER PRESS

-The Fisher Press is not a traditional publishing house of the sort that selects and funds the production and distribution of books in exchange for marketing and copyrights.
+The Fisher Press is not a traditional publishing house of the sort that underwrites the production and distribution of books in exchange for marketing and copyrights.
 Neither is it exactly a for-hire service.
-I often do work on collaborative projects with other artists — books for which we tend to scare up the money together to get them published.
+We mainly work on collaborative projects with other artists — books for which we tend to fundraise together with our clients in order to get them published.

 In the main, the press is a curatorial tool for preserving and promoting my own art, the work of my prodigiously creative family, and of other artist friends and colleagues whom I like and admire.